 -Ops Engineers: Learn best practices around performance, scale, and healthy maintenance of a MongoDB cluster.

 MongoDB World 2020 Call for Proposals

 If you use MongoDB and have an interesting story to tell, we’d love to hear from you.
 We’re looking for speakers who can inspire and equip engineers by introducing them to new software, ideas, and solutions.
-MongoDB World features four kinds of talks:
+MongoDB World features five kinds of talks:

 Technical Talks (45 minutes)